What does a satellite system consist of?

 They can take the form of separate CI cams or embedded cams.

-When an original official card is used (E.G. adult channels and other official cards) an original
+When an original official card is used (E.G. foreign channels and other official cards) an original

 CAM should be used - not a cam emulator if trouble free viewing is required.